solita/inbound/README.md

     "to": "string", // To field - Inbound doesn't do anything with this, or validate it "subject": "string", // Subject line
-    "references": [], // References to earlier message ids in same thread "alternatives": [
+    "references": [], // References to earlier message ids in same thread
+    // Raw, unprocessed headers in case they happen to be necessary "raw_headers": {
+        "Header-Name": ["list", "of", "values"]
+    }
+    "alternatives": [
         // Alternative versions of message body - only one of them should be shown!
         // Last alternative is considered canonical (and is usually text/html version)